adrydry/Learning-DevOps/1-Linux.md/Essentials.md

  - **Red hat Package Manager (RPM)**: to install this package: 1- sudo rpm -i htop rpm file, 2- run htop command to run the htop application and 3- remove the htop by using sudo rpm -e htop
  - **yum package** for fedora

+ ## Absolute and relative Path

+ A **Path** is a unique location of a file or directory.
+ **Relative path** is related to the path where we are now by doing **pwd** or cat ../file1 **Absolute path** will be taking in consideration the entire file system.
+Ex: /home/xxxx/xxxx/file1

+ With the absolute path, we can cat the file1 from any other location but with the relative path l need to be in the directory where the file 1 is located before using cat.
+The relative path will always begin by **/** or absolute path can begin by everything.
+ Ex: /home/cloud_user/file1      Relative path: file1                                Absolute path: /home/cloud_user/file1